dotnet/AspNetCore.Docs/aspnetcore/client-side/spa-services.md

 ### The `asp-prerender-module` Tag Helper

-The `asp-prerender-module` Tag Helper, used in the previous example, executes `ClientApp/dist/main-server.js` on the server via Node.js.
-To clarify, `main-server.js` file is an artifact of the [Webpack](http://webpack.github.io/) build process' TypeScript-to-JavaScript transpilation task.
-Webpack defines an entry point alias of `main-server`; and, traversal of the dependency graph for this alias begins at the `ClientApp/boot-server.ts` file:
+The `asp-prerender-module` Tag Helper, used in the previous example, executes *ClientApp/dist/main-server.js* on the server via Node.js.
+To clarify, *main-server.js* file is an artifact of the [Webpack](http://webpack.github.io/) build process' TypeScript-to-JavaScript transpilation task.
+Webpack defines an entry point alias of `main-server`; and, traversal of the dependency graph for this alias begins at the *ClientApp/boot-server.ts* file:

 [!code-javascript[Main](../client-side/spa-services/sample/SpaServicesSampleApp/webpack.config.js?range=53)]

-The `ClientApp/boot-server.ts` file utilizes the `createServerRenderer` function and `RenderResult` type of the `aspnet-prerendering` npm package to configure server rendering via Node.js.
+The *ClientApp/boot-server.ts* file utilizes the `createServerRenderer` function and `RenderResult` type of the `aspnet-prerendering` npm package to configure server rendering via Node.js.
 The HTML markup destined for server-side rendering is passed to a `resolve` function call, which is wrapped in a JavaScript `Promise` object of type `RenderResult`.
-The `Promise` object is significant in that it asynchronously supplies the HTML markup to the page for injection in the placeholder element.
+The `Promise` object's significance is that it asynchronously supplies the HTML markup to the page for injection in the DOM's placeholder element.

 [!code-javascript[Main](../client-side/spa-services/sample/SpaServicesSampleApp/ClientApp/boot-server.ts?range=6,10-34,79-)]